mxr2000/llop_doc/source/ast/expressions.rst

 .. code-block::

-    a + b
+    a is Person

 .. code-block:: antlr

-    assignStatement: expr '=' expr
+    isExpr: expr IS referenceType
     ;